Dil To Pagal Hai

-Made on a budget of ₹90 million, which includes print and advertising costs, Dil To Pagal Hai grossed over ₹710 million worldwide, becoming the highest-grossing film of the year.
-The film received widespread critical acclaim, with praise for its direction, story, screenplay, soundtrack, cinematography and performances of Khan, Dixit, Kapoor and Kumar.
+Made on a budget of ₹90 million, which includes print and advertising costs, Dil To Pagal Hai grossed over ₹710 million worldwide, becoming the highest-grossing Hindi film of the year.
+The film received widespread critical acclaim, with high praise for its direction, story, screenplay, soundtrack, cinematography and performances of Khan, Dixit, Kapoor and Kumar.

-Dil To Pagal Hai is the recipient of several awards.
-At the 45th National Film Awards, the film won 3 awards, including Best Popular Film Providing Wholesome Entertainment.
-Additionally, it received 11 nominations at the 43rd Filmfare Awards, including Best Director (Yash) and Best Supporting Actor (Kumar), and won 8 awards, including Best Film, Best Actor (Khan), Best Actress (Dixit), and Best Supporting Actress (Kapoor).
+Dil To Pagal Hai was the recipient of several accolades.
+At the 45th National Film Awards, the film won 3 awards, including Best Popular Film.
+Kapoor's performance as Nisha won her the National Film Award for Best Supporting Actress.
+Additionally, it received 11 nominations at the 43rd Filmfare Awards, including Best Director (Yash) and Best Supporting Actor (Kumar), and won a leading 8 awards, including Best Film, Best Actor (Khan), Best Actress (Dixit), and Best Supporting Actress (Kapoor).

-The film was screened retrospective, during the 2014 International Film Festival of India in the Celebrating Dance in Indian cinema section.
+It was featured retrospectively at the 45th IFFI in the Celebrating Dance in Indian cinema section.

 Plot

-Rahul and Nisha are members of a massive dance troupe that performs dance-based musical plays.
-Nisha is secretly in love with Rahul, but outwardly, they are just the best of friends.
+Rahul and Nisha are members of a dance troupe that perform dance-based musical plays in Mumbai.
+Nisha is secretly in love with Rahul, but outwardly, they are just friends.
 Rahul announces his desire to direct a new musical named Maya.
-The members of the troupe, including Nisha, have their doubts about the title character, "Maya," who Rahul describes as a girl who believes in true love, waiting for her prince charming, who will surely turn up and take her away.
-Nisha is selected to play the role of this girl, Maya.
+The members of the troupe, including Nisha, have their doubts about the title character, "Maya" who Rahul describes as a girl who believes in true love, and who is waiting for her prince charming, who she believes will surely turn up and take her away.
+Nisha is cast to play the role of Maya.

-The troupe welcomes a new entrant, Pooja, who is an amazing dancer, classically trained as well, and passionate about dancing.
-Having been orphaned at a young age, Pooja has been raised by close friends of her parents.
+The troupe welcomes a new entrant, Pooja, who is an amazing and classically trained dancer who is passionate about dancing.
+Having been orphaned at a young age, Pooja was raised by close friends of her parents.
 Pooja and Rahul have a string of near-misses as they run into each other time and again.
 Each of these instances is marked by a tune playing in the background, that registers with Pooja.
-Doted upon by her foster family, Pooja is soon taken to Germany by her guardian's son Ajay, her childhood best friend who has been in London for months.
-Just as Ajay leaves to fly to London, he proposes to Pooja.
-In a dilemma, Pooja ends up accepting the offer of marriage.
+Pooja is soon taken to Germany by her foster parent's son Ajay, her childhood best friend who has been working in London.
+Just as Ajay leaves to fly back to London, he proposes to Pooja.
+In a dilemma, Pooja ends up accepting his marriage proposal.